platformio/platformio-docs/en/latest/_sources/core/userguide/pkg/cmd_update.rst.txt

 .. code-block:: bash

-    pio pkg uninstall [OPTIONS]
+    pio pkg update [OPTIONS]

 Description
 -----------

-Uninstall the project dependencies or custom packages from the |PIOREGISTRY| or external sources.
+Update the project dependencies or custom packages from the |PIOREGISTRY| or external sources.

-If no custom packages (``--library``, ``--platform``, or ``--tool``) are specified, the command will uninstall the following project dependencies based on :ref:`projectconf`:
+If no custom packages (``--library``, ``--platform``, or ``--tool``) are specified, the command will update the following project dependencies based on :ref:`projectconf`:

 * Library dependencies declared using :ref:`projectconf_lib_deps` option